r-andy79/issue-tracker-project/README.md

 ### Administrator / Developer
 As an administrator / developr:
-* I want to be able to update the ticket status
+* I want to be able to update the ticket status, to give user a feedback on a progress

 ## Features
+Application allows users to create two type of tickets: bugs and features.

 ## Technologies Used
+Django
+Jinja2
+HTML
+CSS
+JavaScript
+Bootstrap
 ## Testing
+## Installation
+To run the appliaction on your local machine please please create a virtual environment using command python3 -m venv /path/to/new/virtual/environment.
+Once created you can clone the repo: git clone https://github.com/r-andy79/issue-tracker-project.git.
+Run pip3 install -r requirements.txt
+apply the migrations
 ## Deployment
 ## Acknowledgements